Professional Integrated Healthcare

 Acupuncture helps to switch off the mind, and causes the body to release endorphins.
 Those endorphins leave people feeling calmer and more relaxed, so most patients fall asleep on the couch during treatment, and leave with a wonderful sense of wellbeing.

 Treatments are received once a week for six to eight weeks, but if symptoms are severe, such as with panic attacks, some patients choose to come twice weekly.
-After a couple of sessions patient's start to notice that the calm relaxed feeling they have on the couch starts to last longer and longer, and that their stress, anxiety or low mood either isn't as frequent, and not as intense.
+After a couple of sessions, patient's start to notice that the calm relaxed feeling they have on the couch starts to last longer and longer, and that their stress, anxiety or low mood either isn't as frequent, and not as intense.

 If patients are going through a stressful period, and this is not something which is likely to change or in their control (such as with family disputes, or work problems) I might recommend monthly maintenance treatments, following their acupuncture course, to help keep that sense of wellbeing going through the adversity.
 They can then be stopped once the difficult period of life has improved.

 I recommend patient's also have some form of talking therapy in conjunction with acupuncture.
 This is because talking therapy will help address the underlying cause for the anxiety/depression/stress and acupuncture will help to calm the physical symptoms.
-Both acupuncture and counselling can be combined during one session at no extra cost, if requested.

 Acupuncture acts on areas of the brain known to reduce sensitivity to pain and stress, as well as promoting relaxation and deactivating the 'analytical' brain, which is responsible for anxiety and worry (Hui 2010).